Stanford Children's Health - Lucile Packard Children's Hospital

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

-Education: Doctoral degree in Psychology from an accredited university
+Education: Master's degree in Social Work or Marriage and Family Therapy from an accredited college or university

 Experience: Two (2) years of progressively responsible and directly related work experience